-During the summer months, it is always common for us to see an influx of dry cleaning orders for garments that are made with the best fabrics for hot weather.
-Apart from cotton, the most popular seasonal fabric that we work with on a regular basis is linen.
+During the summer months, it is always common for laundry providers to experience an influx of dry cleaning orders for clothing that are made with the best fabrics for hot weather.
+Apart from cotton, the most popular seasonal fabric that our dry cleaners work with on a regular basis is linen.

 Have you ever seen someone in linen that didn’t look cool?
 We didn’t think so :).
 Linen is a universal staple, and you can find it in leisurewear as well as formal attire all around the world.
 And since linen feels cool to the touch, and absorbs moisture, it will literally help you feel cool in the summer.

 To try the linen look for yourself, pick ONE linen item at a time (it’s easy to go overboard!).
 Since linen comes in all kinds of natural colors (ivory, tan, grey) as well as brights (bleached white, blues, reds, and greens), you’re sure to find at least one linen item you can incorporate to your existing wardrobe.